SCQH & Issue Trees

 Typical situations are “we have a task to perform”, “we have a problem” and “we took an action”.

 Situations should be factual.
 They aren’t about what’s wrong.
 “The walls of our apartment are white,” is a situation, whereas, “I don’t like the white walls of our apartment,” is not.

 Example situation: we’re a company making baths and we have been losing money ($100k per year) the last two years.

 “Recently the situation has changed…”

 What happened next?
 And specifically, what’s the problem with the situation.
 The Complication creates tension in the story you’re telling.
 This triggers the Question you will ask.

-Typical complications: “something is stopping us performing the task”, “we [don’t] know the solution to the problem”, “a solution to the problem has been suggested” and “the action we took didn’t work”.
+Typical complications: “something is stopping us performing the task”, “we [don’t] know the solution to the problem”, “a solution to the problem has been suggested but we don’t know if it will work” and “the action we took did not work”.